Desert Night Camouflage

-The Desert Night Camouflage pattern is a two-color grid camouflage pattern used by the United States military during the Gulf War.
+The Desert Night Camouflage pattern is a two-color grid camouflage pattern used by the United States military during the First Gulf War.
 It was designed to aid soldiers in concealment from Soviet-based night vision devices (NVDs).
 The pattern is now considered obsolete due to the increase in capability of foreign night vision devices.

 Even with the pattern being obsolete, it has gained interest due to its unusual look.